kellyrmilligan/exampleAppTM/README.md

 * grunt-watch - this will watch the templates and css directory to re-compile the associated files

 The app will be running at http://localhost:8000

+## Running tests

+Karma test runner is used to execute the tests, which are written using mocha, chai, and sinonjs.
+To execute the tests, from the root of the project run:

+    $grunt kamra:ci